tapassahoo/PIGS-simulations-for-nonlinear-rotors/README.md

    - ~/scratch/tapas/nonlinear-rotors/PIGS-RotDOFs-Rpt10.05Angstrom-Field50.0Kinv-beta0.256Kinv-Blocks10000-Passes100-System1-p-H2O-e0vsbeads*~

-   Analysis incomplete: Skipped data first 0, 5000.
+   Analysis complete: number of lines skipped from the begining are 0, 10000, 15000.
 Final results are shown for preskip 5000.

    -----------------------------------------------------------------------------------------------------------------